-To clean straw out of your vehicle, first sweep it out with a broom.
+To clean straw pieces out of your vehicle, first, sweep them out with a broom.
 Then, use a vacuum cleaner to get the last of the straw out.
 Finally, you can finish by steam cleaning the car.

 Step One: Remove the Mats

 The first step to cleaning hay out of your vehicle is to take all the mats out of the car.
 Doing so allows you to get underneath the mats and fish hay out of the nooks and crannies in your vehicle.